 Samoylova was banned for three years from entering Ukraine after it was revealed she had performed in Crimea in 2015.
 With that region annexed by Russia, Ukraine deemed her visit there as illegal and had already announced a blacklist of artists and other public figures banned from entering Ukraine for their public support of Russia’s actions in Crimea.
 Samoylova was not on this list when she was selected.
-Despite pressure from the EBU, including a letter to the Ukrainian Prime Minster to intervene, Ukraine authorities refused to budge, and even publicly rebuked the EBU for their threat to ban Ukraine from future events.
+Despite pressure from the EBU, including a letter to the Ukrainian Prime Minster to intervene, Ukraine authorities refused to budge, and even publicly rebuked the EBU for their threat to ban UA:PBC, Ukraine’s Eurovision broadcaster, from future events.
 Likewise, for Russia, an offer for Samoylova to perform via satellite or to change their artist was met with similar intransigence.

-Much emotion has been expressed by fans on this issue over the weeks since Samoylova was selected, with much of it starting with your view of Russia.
+Much emotion has been expressed by fans on this issue over the weeks since Samoylova was selected, with much of it starting with your personal view of Russia.
 As a rule, I steer clear of politics and prefer to focus on the music.
-That also included the contentious decision to allow Jamala’s 1944 to compete and win last year for Ukraine, which arguably was the start point of all this chaos.
+That also included the contentious decision to allow Jamala’s 1944 to compete and win last year for Ukraine, which arguably was the catalyst of all this chaos.
 It was only after ESC 2016 that I began to have doubts about 1944, particularly as Eurovision is meant to be non-political, and that allowing even a hint of politics in the contest can see it snowball into a massive headache.

 Browsing forums and social media, the most dominant impression noted was the sheer ignorance on this issue.
 Opinion really does seem to start with the individual’s perception of Russia, and then it’s blaze away, often with the most irrational, hypocritical and false thoughts and reasoning.
-So, for a better understanding of the issue, here are a list of the facts that played a part in this saga, then you make up your mind at the end.
+So, for a better understanding of the issue, here is a list of the facts that played a part in this saga, then you make up your mind at the end.